OAI/oascomply/README.md

 For OpenAPI object types, a version prefix, e.g. `3.0-Schema`, is part of the fragment.
 For relationships, including object fields with string, number, or boolean values, there is no version prefix.  _(This may not remain the case, it will depend on feedback).

+The format that `oas-reparse` produces assigns labels to these namespaces and uses a `LABEL{SUFFIX}` format to display concept URIs.
+Literals are still quoted strings, and each field, including the optional fourth datatype field, is separated from the previous one by a single space.

+As noted earlier, `oas-reparse` and the `oascomply.reparse` module are experimental ideas and subject to change based on feedback, so please do file an issue with any ideas on what output and tools would be most useful.

 ## Understanding error messages

-User-friendly error reporting is the focuse of Milestone 2, which is planned to be complete in mid-July, 2023.
+User-friendly error reporting is the focus of Milestone 2, which is planned to be complete in mid-July, 2023.
 Currently, errors are reported in whatever structure is returned by whatever library encountered the error, or whatever structure seemed most convenient.